webpack/webpack.js.org/.github/CONTRIBUTING.md

 ## Thank You

-webpack is a feature rich, low level tool and documentation is a huge time sink.
+Webpack is a feature rich, low level tool and documentation is a huge time sink.
 We appreciate any time spent fixing typos or clarifying sections in the documentation.

 [1]: https://nodejs.org/